-Are you Looking for Legal Advice on Medical Negligence?
+Looking for Legal Advice on Medical or Dental Negligence?

 Free Case Assessment for Medical Negligence?

-If you are looking at this page because you want to start a claim or know someone who does, you are in the right place.
-We will be completely transparent about things but we know you will have questions.
-We want you to be comfortable about what you are doing and know everything before you begin.
-Speak to one of our Solicitor members today and you will find that they really are very different from the crowd.
+If you are looking at this page because you want to start a medical claim or you know someone who does, you are in the right place!
+We know you have lots of questions so speak to one of our Solicitors and you will find they can help you straight away.

 Its not an easy subject to get your head around but Medical negligence, or as it is sometimes known, “clinical negligence”, is just a term used to describe a medical mistake or “breach” of a duty of care by a doctor, nurse, dentist, surgeon or other such medical professional against one of their patients.
 This failure or “breach” happens through mistake, or sometimes dangerous medical practice.
 That then results in an injury for (you) the patient.
 This situation is different to criminal neglect which requires a deliberate act that will knowingly cause harm.
 We understand though, that from your perspective, none of these terms are ever going to be strong enough to describe your situation but it helps to understand legal positon.